resque/resque-scheduler/README.md

 require 'resque_scheduler/tasks'
 ```

-There are three things `resque-scheduler` needs to know about in order to do
-it's jobs: the schedule, where redis lives, and which queues to use.
-The
-easiest way to configure these things is via the rake task.
-By default,
+### Rake integration

-`resque-scheduler` depends on the "resque:setup" rake task.
-Since you
+By default, `resque-scheduler` depends on the "resque:setup" rake task.
-probably already have this task, lets just put our configuration there.
+Since you probably already have this task, lets just put our
-`resque-scheduler` pretty much needs to know everything `resque` needs
+configuration there.  `resque-scheduler` pretty much needs to know
-to know.
+everything `resque` needs to know.

 ```ruby
 # Resque tasks